MNoel1117/devlab/Using-cURL.md

 }
 ``

-### Testing curl on Mac OS X
+### Testing cURL on Mac OS X
-Open up a Terminal Window (Terminal can be launched from Spotlight, the Dock at the bottom of the screen or even the Applications folder)
+Open up a Terminal Window (Terminal can be launched from Spotlight, the Dock at the bottom of the screen or even the Applications folder).

 Type curl.